codelixir/brick-breaker/README.md

 This project uses the **colorama** python library to make ANSI escape character sequences. \
 [Read the official colorama documentation here](https://pypi.org/project/colorama/).

+The symbols for power-ups are Unicode characters.
+You can visit [this link](https://www.alt-codes.net/) to know more.

 This game was made as a part of the Design and Analysis of Software Systems course, Spring 2021.

 ---